🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Is AnyDesk safe to use?

 Yes, AnyDesk is safe.
-It uses TLS 1.2 and AES-256 encryption for all connections.
-You can also enable two-factor authentication and whitelist trusted devices.
-Just never share your ID with strangers claiming to be tech support.
+It uses TLS 1.2 and AES-256 encryption for all sessions, which is the same standard used by banks.
+You can also enable two-factor authentication and set granular permissions to control exactly what remote users can access on your device.

 What is AnyDesk used for?